-Reticulated Iris has masses of beautiful royal blue flag-like flowers with white overtones and gold stripes at the ends of the stems from early to mid spring, which are most effective when planted in groupings.
+Harmony Reticulated Iris has masses of beautiful blue flag-like flowers with yellow overtones and a white beard at the ends of the stems in late spring, which are most effective when planted in groupings.
 The flowers are excellent for cutting.
-Its grassy leaves remain green in color throughout the season.
+Its sword-like leaves remain green in color throughout the season.